Introduction to Utilization Management

 Utilization management (UM) began in the 1970s and increased in popularity in the 1980s due to rising healthcare costs, leading to a desire among insurers and employers to control these costs (9).
 UM evaluates the effectiveness of treatment for each patient before, during, and after medical services are received.
 Improving patient care and the overall health of the population are also goals of UM.
 The final goal of UM is to reduce insurance claim denials (9).

 Utilization management nurses are LPNs, RNs, and APRNs who work in various healthcare settings and focus on ensuring that patient care is delivered most cost-effectively without duplicating services (2).
 The settings include hospitals, private practices, government agencies, residential facilities, and insurance companies.
-The goal of the UM nurse is to maximize the quality of patient care in a cost-effective manner (10).
+The goal of the UM nurse is to maximize the quality of patient care cost-effectively (10).

-UM is not a bedside role, yet it requires extensive clinical nursing knowledge that is obtained from a nursing degree and certifications (2).
-Most UM nurses work “desk hours” from Monday to Friday, eight to ten hours a day, during which they manage a quota of cases (6, 7).
-Some facilities may require UM nurses to work occasional holidays and weekends, and be on call after hours, but this is a rare occurrence (7).
+UM is not a bedside role, yet it requires extensive clinical nursing knowledge obtained from a nursing degree and certifications (2).
+Most UM nurses work “desk hours” from Monday to Friday, eight to ten hours daily, managing a quota of cases (6, 7).
+Some facilities may require UM nurses to work occasional holidays and weekends and be on call after hours, but this is rare (7).

 UM nurses who work in hospitals have interactions with patients and families and thus are required to communicate therapeutically, set appropriate boundaries, and demonstrate appropriate compassion.
-These nurses must also be comfortable collaborating with physicians and other healthcare team members, as well as presenting information to facility administrators.
+These nurses must also be comfortable collaborating with physicians and other healthcare team members and presenting information to facility administrators.

 UM nurses conduct systemic reviews, called utilization reviews (UR), of the patient’s medical records and gather pertinent details from the healthcare interdisciplinary team members.
-This collection of data can equip them to make recommendations about which services are most appropriate for the patient and to ensure that insurance companies pay for the services provided (10).
+This data collection can equip them to make recommendations about which services are most appropriate for the patient and ensure that insurance companies pay for the services provided (10).

-Utilization management differs from case management (CM) in that UM focuses on the medical necessity of care and treatment services, ensuring that patients receive only those services that are pertinent to their condition.
-Case managers take a holistic approach to patient care and consider all aspects of the patient’s situation to ensure that they receive the best-coordinated care possible (10).
+Utilization management differs from case management (CM) in that UM focuses on the medical necessity of care and treatment services, ensuring that patients receive only those pertinent to their condition.
+Case managers take a holistic approach to patient care and consider all aspects of the patient’s situation to ensure they receive the best-coordinated care possible (10).

-The demand for UM nurses is increasing and the job outlook in this specialty is excellent, especially since healthcare organizations are committed to reducing costs while improving patient outcomes.
-Health reform continues to generate a need for utilization management nurses since patients receive the appropriate care at the appropriate time while managing costs is the goal of all healthcare organizations (7).
+The demand for UM nurses is increasing, and the job outlook in this specialty is excellent, especially since healthcare organizations are committed to reducing costs while improving patient outcomes.
+Health reform continues to generate a need for utilization management nurses since patients receive the appropriate care at the proper time, while managing costs is the goal of all healthcare organizations (7).

-As the landscape of healthcare changes and evolves, UM nurses are needed to help advocate for patients (7).
+As the healthcare landscape changes and evolves, UM nurses are needed to help advocate for patients (7).
 The Patient Protection and Affordable Care Act (PPACA) has increased the number of Americans with health insurance coverage, which increases the demand for health services.
-UM nurses are necessary for ensuring that these services are delivered as cost-effectively as possible (7).
+UM nurses are necessary to ensure that these services are delivered as cost-effectively as possible (7).

-The demand for this specialty is expected to grow by 12% between the years 2018 and 2028, creating almost 400,000 new jobs in the United States (10).
-The average utilization management nurse’s salary in the United States is $90K, with overtime earnings adding $10K a year (10).
+The demand for this specialty is expected to grow by 12% between 2018 and 2028, creating almost 400,000 new jobs in the United States (10).
+The average utilization management nurse’s salary in the United States is $90K, with overtime earnings adding $10K annually (10).
 The highest-paying states for utilization management are (in order of highest to lowest paying): California, Hawaii, Oregon, Massachusetts, Alaska, Washington, New York, New Jersey, Nevada, and Connecticut (7, 10).

-Other names used to describe utilization management nurses are nurse reviewers, clinical reviewers, clinical resource coordinators, and clinical care coordinators (6).
-The top resources for nurses who would like more information about the utilization management nurse’s role are the American Association of Managed Care Nurses and the American Nurses Association (7).
+Other names that describe utilization management nurses are nurse reviewers, clinical reviewers, clinical resource coordinators, and clinical care coordinators (6).
+The top resources for nurses who want more information about the utilization management nurse’s role are the American Association of Managed Care Nurses and the American Nurses Association (7).

 Ask yourself...